redis-developer/redis-kaboom-rpg/README.md

-# Redis Kaboom RPG Type Game
+# Redis Kaboom RPG Game

 This is an RPG maze type game built with [Kaboom.js](https://kaboomjs.com/), [Node.js](https://nodejs.org/) and [Redis](https://redis.io).
 It makes use of the [RedisJSON](https://redisjson.io) module from [Redis Labs](https://redislabs.com).